 Water samples were collected during 9-11 October 2018 on-board the R/V Bat-Galim in three distinct water habitats: 1) Core of an anti-cyclonic eddy (Lat.
 32.14 N, Lon.
 33.59 E); 2) Core of a cyclonic eddy (Lat.
 33.16 N, Lon.
 33.86 E); and 3) A station uninfluenced by eddy circulation (hereafter referred to as 'background', Lat.
 32.95 N, Lon.
 34.46 E) (Figure 1A).
-The eddy's core locations were determined a few days prior to the cruise and were updated until the morning of the cruise by maps created with the Angular Momentum Eddy Detection and tracking Algorithm (AMEDA) (Le Vu et al., 2018) applied on AVISO/CMEMS Sea Surface Height (SSH) data, which were produced especially for this mission.
+The eddy's core locations were determined a few days prior to the cruise and were updated until the morning of the cruise by maps created with the Angular 85 Momentum Eddy Detection and tracking Algorithm (AMEDA) (Le Vu et al., 2018) applied on AVISO/CMEMS Sea Surface Height (SSH) data, which were produced especially for this mission.
 This algorithm tracks individual eddies and accounts for successive merging and splitting incidents between eddies.
-It also corrects for cyclostrophic balance of the surface velocity field, which allows a better representation of intense eddies (Ioannou et al., 2019).
-A more detailed characterization of the physical structure of the water column inside\outside the different cores was collected during the cruise and a few days afterward using a SeaExplorer glider equipped with temperature and salinity sensors (see below).
-The cruise was part of a cooperation with the 'Pelagic Ecosystem Response to dense water formation in the Levant' (PERLE) campaign, which is one of the three operations of the MERMEX (Marine Ecosystem Response in the Mediterranean EXperiment, https://mermex.mio.univ-amu.fr/) project.
+It also corrects for cyclostrophic balance of the 90 surface velocity field, which allows a better representation of intense eddies (Ioannou et al., 2019).
+A more detailed characterization of the physical structure of the water column inside/outside the different cores was collected during the cruise and a few days afterward using a SeaExplorer glider equipped with temperature and salinity sensors (see below).
+The cruise was part of a cooperation with the 'Pelagic Ecosystem Response to dense water formation in the Levant' (PERLE) campaign, which is one of the three operations of the 95 MERMEX (Marine Ecosystem Response in the Mediterranean EXperiment, https://mermex.mio.univ-amu.fr/) project.
 As such, it coincided with the project's standard sampling protocols.

-Seawater was sampled using Niskin bottles (8 L each) mounted on a rosette equipped with a CTD (Seabird 9 Plus) and a fluorometer (Sea-Point).
+Seawater was sampled using Niskin bottles (8 L each) mounted on a rosette 100 equipped with a CTD (Seabird 9 Plus) and a fluorometer (Sea-Point).
 Five to six water depths were sampled in each station which represented the main oceanographic features within the water column derived from real-time CTD and fluorometer data: the surface (2 m), the bottom of the mixed layer depth (30-60 m), the deep chlorophyll-a area (60-165 m), and bottom of the photic layer (180 m).
+An additional offshore station uninfluenced by eddy circulation (station THEMO1) was sampled in a parallel cruise at the SEMS on the

-An additional offshore station uninfluenced by eddy circulation (station THEMO1) was sampled in a parallel cruise at the SEMS on the same date as our study in larger details (11 depths within the photic layer, Reich et al., 20212022).
-The chemical and chlorophyll-a profiles were not significantly different between the THEMO1 and our background stations (Kruskal-Wallis One Way Analysis of Variance on Ranks, P>0.05, Figure S1), thus giving credibility to our measurements which comprised only 5-6 depths at the photic layer.
-Meso-zooplankton were sampled using vertical WP2 hauls (Ø-57cm, 50-μm mesh-size, Hydro-Bios, Germany) hoisted at 0.5 m s- 1 from 300 m to the water surface during nighttime (19:00-06:00).
-The southeastern Mediterranean Sea is an extremely oligotrophic region, with very low zooplankton densities, especially in the large-size fraction (Koppellmann et al., 2009).
-It was therefore stressed that the standard 200-μm is underestimating the mesozooplankton abundance and community structure in this region (Feliú et al., 2020) and therefore we used the 50-μm mesh-size.
+- 105 eddy circulation (station THEMO1) was sampled in a parallel cruise at the SEMS on the same date as our study in larger details (11 depths within the photic layer, Reich et al., 2021).
+The chemical and chlorophyll-a profiles were not significantly different between the THEMO1 and our background stations (Kruskal-Wallis One Way Analysis of Variance on Ranks, P>0.05, Figure S1), thus giving credibility to our measurements which - comprised only 5-6 depths at the photic layer.
+Meso-zooplankton were sampled using vertical WP2 hauls (Ø-57cm, 50-μm mesh-size, Hydro-Bios, Germany) hoisted at 0.5 m s-1 from 300 m to the water surface during nighttime (19:00-06:00).
 Filtered volume was measured using a mechanical flow meter (Hydro-Bios, Germany).
-The raw oceanographic data is publicly available at the ISRAMAR oceanographic database website (isramar.ocean.org.il).
+The raw oceanographic data is publicly available at the ISRAMAR oceanographic database website

+115 (isramar.ocean.org.il).